Finding the best poker training site or course for you can be difficult.

 - Free poker book which has some great tips no matter your poker experience

-However, there are a number of issues with the DragTheBar:
+However, there are some issues with the DragTheBar:

-- In order to watch the videos, you have to turn on flash player.
+- To watch the videos, you have to turn on flash player.
 Apple moved away from flash as early as 2010 and Google sees flash as a ‘major hindrance’ for good design and web usability.
 It’s unclear why they are still using flash player in 2018.

 - Overall the site is little clunky, loads slowly and need some tender love and care.